ezKEa/aagl-gtk-on-nix/README.md

   programs.honkers-launcher.enable = true;
 }
 ```

+The `withNixpkgs` function allows you change the nixpkgs instance which this package set is built against, similarly to to the `inputs.nixpkgs.follows` syntax in flakes.
+If you use NixOS on the unstable branch, it's likely that your environment is incompatible with the runtime dependencies provided by the flake-pinned nixpkgs, so you probably want to use this.

 ### Flakes
 Both the Cachix config and NixOS module are accessible via Flakes as well: